jairoyy/curriculum/foundations/javascript_basics/fundamentals-1.md

 - [How do you log information to the console?](#console-log)
 - [What does unary plus operator do to string representations of integers? eg. +"10"](https://javascript.info/operators#numeric-conversion-unary)

-### Additional resources

-This section contains helpful links to other content.
-It isn't required, so consider it supplemental.

-- The precise differences between `var` and `let` is explained in [javascript.info](https://javascript.info/var).